-TAXII is designed with STIX in mind and support for exchanging STIX 2 [STIXTM Version 2.0.
-Part 1: STIX Core Concepts] content is mandatory to implement.
-Additional content types are permitted, but specific requirements for STIX are present throughout the document.
-See section 3.6 for more details.
+TAXII is designed with STIX in mind and to support the exchanging of STIX 2 [STIXTM Version 2.1] content.
+While additional content types are not prohibited, all specific requirements throughout the document are designed for STIX.
+See section 3.7 for more details.